zjf/genomics-tools/protobufs/README.md

     The hope is that all important BAM information will be pulled into top level readset fields.
 Until this is done, each readset contains the exact header sections from the BAM file it was imported from.

+The format provided by these files is also documented in the
+<a href="https://www.googleapis.com/discovery/v1/apis/genomics/v1beta/rest">API definition file</a>.

+Note also that all of the Google Genomics APIs can return protobufs instead of json by adding a alt=proto url parameter to a request.